 NFL Free Agency Tracker 2023: Top players, signings, start time, cap space

-NFL Free Agency Tracker 2023: Top players, start time, cap space originally appeared on NBC Sports Chicago
+NFL Free Agency Tracker 2023: Top players, start time, cap space originally appeared on NBC Sports Bayarea

-By this time last year, we already had a number of major quarterback moves – including Tom Brady’s retirement and unretirement, Aaron Rodgers’ extension with the Packers and Russell Wilson and Carson Wentz’s trades to the Broncos and Commanders, respectively.
+With the legal tampering period now open and the new league year set to begin this week, player movement is happening across the NFL.

-This year, it feels like we’re still waiting for the major dominos to fall.
-Derek Carr has already signed with the Saints, but Rodgers, Lamar Jackson and others are still waiting for a resolution.
-Answers should be coming soon, with free agency on the horizon.
+But while many free agents have already agreed to deals with new teams, plenty are still searching for a new home.

-Here’s a full look at the best NFL free agents, plus information on when the period begins, how much cap space teams have and more:
+Here’s a full look at the best NFL free agents, a tracker of every signing so far and more:

 When does NFL free agency start?

-Free agency in the NFL will begin immediately when the new league year begins on Wednesday, March 15, 2023, at 3 p.m.
-CT.
+Free agency in the NFL will begin immediately when the new league year begins on Wednesday, March 15, 2023, at 4 p.m.
+ET.

-Teams will be able to speak with free agents two days before free agency begins during the legal tampering period.
-Beginning on Monday, March 13, 2023, at 11 a.m.
-CT, clubs can contact and negotiate with players who were set to become unrestricted free agents.
-Players and teams can agree to deals, but they couldn’t be officially signed until the new league year.
+Teams are able to speak with free agents in the two days before free agency begins during the legal tampering period.
+Beginning on Monday, March 13, 2023, at 12 p.m.
+ET, clubs could contact and negotiate with players who were set to become unrestricted free agents.
+Players and teams can agree to deals, but they can’t be officially signed until the new league year.

 What is the NFL salary cap in 2023?